What is the difference between a pharmaceutical scientist and a pharmacist?

 - Transcripts – Students submitting transcripts from foreign universities must submit transcripts in the native language as well as an English translation

-- TOEFL, IELTS, or PTEA – International applicants whose native language is not English must submit results of the TOEFL, IELTS, or PTEA.
-A minimum TOEFL score of 550 (paper-based) or 80 (internet-based), IELTS score of 6.5, or PTEA score of 53 is required.
+- English Proficiency Exam – International applicants whose native language is not English must submit results of the CAE, TOEFL, IELTS, or PTEA.
+CAE minimum score = 180.
+TOEFL minimum score = 550 (paper–based) or 80 (internet–based).
+IELTS score = 6.5.
+PTEA score = 53.
 International applicants who hold a bachelor's degree or higher from a university in the United States or in another country where English is the primary language are not required to take the TOEFL, IELTS, or PTEA examination.

 - Complete the Graduate International Student Supplemental Form

 I do not have a bachelor’s degree in chemistry, biology, biochemistry, pharmaceutical sciences, or biotechnology, but I have a bachelor’s degree in another field.
 Can I still apply for this program?